WebAssembly/esm-integration/proposals/esm-integration/README.md

 This system has three phases:

-1. Fetch and parse — A module record is constructed from Module resources.
+1. Source — A module record is constructed from Module resources.
 1. Link — Exports and imports are wired up to memory locations.
-1. Evaluate — Top-level module code is run, assigning the value to exports.
+1. Evaluation — Top-level module code is run, assigning the value to exports.

 The work completed in these phases is defined in two different specifications: